agrc/group-two-automation/readme.md

      1. Inspectes segments with geocodes scores < 100%
      2. Edits in spillman and Utrans with a note
 1. **Schools**
-   1. Scrape data from office of ed
+   1. Spreadsheet from office of ed
-   2. ETL to our schema **manually**
+   2. Geocoded and ETL to our schema **manually**
    3. Validate addresses and possibly move point
 1. **EMS Response Zones**
-   1. Not sure where they come from or how they are maintained.
+   1. Come from Department of Health Bureau of EMS.
+   1. They license EMS agencies and the license describes the area of responsibility.
+   1. Polygons are created or modified based on the descriptions.
 1. **Care Centers**
-   1. Get from Health some how
+   1. Spreadsheet from office of ed
+   2. Geocoded and ETL to our schema **manually**
    1. Addresses are validated **manually**
 1. **Enterprise Zones**
    1. Kelleigh sends shapefiles in emails